8 Common HR Generalist Interview Questions and Answers

-HR interviews can be tricky because you never know whether the hiring manager would ask people-related questions or technical HR-based questions.
-In any case, the HR generalist interview questions tend to be a mix of both.
+HR interviews are tricky because you never know whether the hiring manager would ask people-related questions or technical HR-based questions.
+In any case, the HR generalist interview questions are a mix of both.

-Each organization has slightly different HR structures, but there’s always an HR generalist position.
-The job title may be different, but the responsibilities and duties remain the same.
+Each organization has different HR structures, but there’s always a human resource generalist position.
+The job title is different, but the responsibilities and duties remain the same.
 That’s why the HR generalist interview questions and answers are somewhat universal.

 In any case, it’s important to prepare yourself for an interview beforehand, regardless of how experienced you are.

-In this article, we’ll go over the most widely used and critical HR generalist interview questions, along with the ideal answer process.
+In this article, we’ll go over the most critical HR generalist interview questions, along with the ideal answer process.